 Roman was ranked as the highest scientific priority for a large space astrophysics mission in the Astro2010 Decadal Survey.
 Its Wide Field Instrument (WFI) will address the science of dark energy, exoplanets, and general astrophysics.
-Its Coronagraph Instrument will conduct a technology demonstration and, depending on its performance, may lead to the discovery and characterization of planets around carefully selected stars.
-This demonstration will also pave the way for large space-based missions discussed in the Astro2020 Decadal Survey, helping scientists develop instruments that will directly image Earthlike exoplanets.
+Its Coronagraph Instrument will conduct a technology demonstration and, depending on its performance, may contribute to our understanding of planets and circumstellar disks around carefully selected stars.
+This demonstration will also pave the way for large space-based missions discussed in the Astro2020 Decadal Survey, helping scientists develop instruments that will directly image Earth-like exoplanets.